Jatin2020-24/Jatin2020-24/README.md

 ## About Me

-- I am currently studying in final year of my college in BTech Information Technology branch with an overall CGPA of 8.68.
+- I am currently studying in final year at UIET Chandigarh in BTech Information Technology branch with an overall CGPA of 8.68.
 - I have also interned at Celebal Tech as Data Science Intern.
 - I was selected as Developer at Google Summer of Code'23 at Python Software Foundation.
 - I have contributed to different open source organizations, fixing their documentation issues.